micropython/micropython/docs/library/pyb.CAN.rst

        (29 bits); otherwise it uses standard 11 bit identifiers
      - *prescaler* is used to set the duration of 1 time quanta; the time quanta will be the input clock (PCLK1, see :meth:`pyb.freq()`) divided by the prescaler
+     - *receive_fifo_locked_mode* controls Receive FIFO locked feature in CAN controller, see RFLM bit in section 32.9 of the STM32F407 reference manual.
+If it is set to False, once a receive FIFO is full the next incoming message will overwrite the last one.
+If it is set to True, once a receive FIFO is full, the next incoming message will be discarded.
+     - *transmit_fifo_priority* is used to set Transmit FIFO priority.
+If it is set to False, priority order is given by the identifier of the message.
+If it is set the True, priority order is given by the request order (chronologically).
+     - *sw_fifo_0_size* and *sw_fifo_1_size* are used to set the desired size of software FIFOs.
+When deciding to use software FIFOs, these parameters need to be set at the same time and both of them should have values >=4, but they don't need to be same.
+When deciding not to use software FIFOs, these parameters should not be touched or should both be set to 0.
      - *sjw* is the resynchronisation jump width in units of the time quanta;
        it can be 1, 2, 3, 4
      - *bs1* defines the location of the sample point in units of the time quanta;